 WHERE TO BOOK A UYUNI SALT FLATS TOUR?

 There are dozens of tour operators and offices located in both Uyuni and La Paz to book a Uyuni Tour, but in my experience, it can be overwhelming trying to decide which operator to book a tour through without being ripped off.

-Alternatively, you can book your Uyuni Salt Flats Tour online in advance to avoid the hassle of having to organise a trip once you have arrived.
+Alternatively, you can book your tour online in advance to avoid the hassle of having to organize a trip once you have arrived.

 I recommend finding a tour that best suits you on the Get Your Guide website.
 They have thousands of travel deals worldwide that are affordable and reliable!

 Click Here to search for all Salar Uyuni Tours and book online ahead of time!